siriusctrl/UniPublic/ML/week5.md

     - Multivariate NB
       - Attributes are nominal, and can take any (fixed) number of values
       - Counts for a feature occur or not
-    - Binomial (Bernoulli) NB
+    - Binomial(Bernoulli) NB
-      - attributes are binary (special case of MV)
+      - Attributes are binary (special case of MV)
     - Multinomial NB
       - attributes are natural numbers
       - usually corresponding to frequencies
-      - Count how many times that features occur
+      - Count how many times each feature occur
     - Gaussian NB
       - Attributes are real numbers
       - Can approximate use PDF